Build a strong early reading foundation with books that engage and excite.

 Shared Reading is an enjoyable experience for your classroom community and an important opportunity for children to “step up together” into more challenging texts while also beginning to notice and acquire the processes they need to read texts independently.

 The FPC Shared Reading Collection is made of up of exquisite texts which include a collection of original big books for pre-K to grade 4 in a variety of genres, with accompanying lesson folders.
+It is available in Spanish for pre-K to grade 2.

 Six small copies of each book, as well as audiobooks, are provided for children to revisit during independent reading.
 Some of the books have special features such as flaps, cut-outs, and foldouts to engage and excite children.